nickbrowndev/pheonix/phoenix-project.md

 It is important to be able to realistically assess your capacity and be able say "no" to more work if need be, so that projects can be scheduled and delivered successfully, otherwise work gets done by who shouts loudest.
 The key to this is knowing the constraints and their loading, and protecting it to prevent any of its time being wasted.

+When accepting the work, it is necessary to reconcile the internal and external projects together to find dependencies by linking them together.
+This will show things such as upgrading a database that is due to be decommissioned.
+Manufacturing Production Control Departments:
+* schedule and oversee all of production to ensure they can meet customer demand.
+* when they accept an order, the confirm there's enough capacity and necessary inputs at each required work center, expediting work when necessary.
+* work with the sales manager and plant manager to build a production schedule so that they can deliver on their commitments.

 ### Questions to ask about the work.
 In order to make good use of the time available, it is important to weigh up the benefits of each task.
 * Does it increase the flow of project work through the organisation?